Dating of the MiDDle to Upper paleolithic

 with wood charcoal, animal bone and mollusc

 shells.
-In some levels, the latter form lenses of
+In some levels, the latter form lenses

 such density as to qualify for the category of